aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-files-and-storage-using-aspose-slides-cloud/_index.md

 ---

 ## **Introduction**
-Aspose.Slides Cloud provides helper functions to work with files uploaded to Aspose Cloud Storage or any other Cloud Storage of your choice.
-If you need any help getting started with setting third party storage please refer to [Aspose Cloud UI Help Topics](https://docs.aspose.cloud/display/totalcloud/Aspose+Cloud+UI+Help+Topics).
+Aspose.Slides Cloud provides methods to work with files uploaded to Aspose Cloud Storage or any other Cloud Storage of your choice.
+If you need any help getting started with setting third party storage please refer to [Aspose Cloud UI Help Topics](https://docs.aspose.cloud/storage/aspose-cloud-ui-help-topics/).

 **Request Access Token**